wevm/viem/site/op-stack/actions/waitToFinalize.md

 head:
   - - meta
     - property: og:title
-      content: getTimeToFinalize
+      content: waitToFinalize
   - - meta
     - name: description
-      content: Returns the time until the withdrawal transaction can be finalized.
+      content: Waits until the withdrawal transaction can be finalized.
   - - meta
     - property: og:description
-      content: Returns the time until the withdrawal transaction can be finalized.
+      content: Waits until the withdrawal transaction can be finalized.
 ---

-# getTimeToFinalize
+# waitToFinalize

-Returns the time until the withdrawal transaction can be finalized.
+Waits until the withdrawal transaction can be finalized.
 Used for the [Withdrawal](/op-stack/guides/withdrawals.html) flow.

+Internally calls [`getTimeToFinalize`](/op-stack/actions/getTimeToFinalize.html) and waits the returned `seconds`.

 ## Usage